Last Updated on May 11, 2021

 2. Percentage of Aloe Vera

 Ready-made aloe vera gel cannot be 100% pure as it needs some preservatives and thickeners (no matter what the brand claims on the packaging).
-The purest aloe gels will consist of at least 99% aloe vera juice.
+The purest and best aloe vera gels will consist of at least 99% aloe juice.

 3. Colour and Odour